Control Your Microsoft 365 and Office 365 Expenditure

 Implementing some or all the tips outlined in this blog will provide a foundation for Office 365 cost savings.
 Remember cost optimisation for Office 365 is not a ‘one and done’ project – it is a continual process that requires a blend of policy, automation, technical and licensing expertise.

 With deep expertise in Microsoft licensing, Version 1 is uniquely placed as a broad systems integrator that can support organisations through all the stages of their digital lifecycle.
+Further information on controlling your O365 and M365 cost is outlined in our webinar or contact us with any questions.

 For support on Office 365 cost control, learn more about our Microsoft 365 licensing Health Check Service and take control of your unnecessary expenditure.